digitalcredentials/wallet-attached-storage-spec/spec.md

 ### Resource Data Model

-A resource is a named (addressable) blob stored in a Space, with metadata.
+A resource is a named (addressable) object stored in a Space, with metadata.
 The data model is derived from [W3C FileAPI: File Interface](https://w3c.github.io/FileAPI/#file-section), but with the addition of a few crucial properties.